openvinotoolkit/openvino_tensorflow/docs/cloud_instructions/AWS_instructions.md

-# Instructions to accelerate TensorFlow models on AWS with the **OpenVINO™ integration with TensorFlow**
+# Instructions to accelerate TensorFlow models on AWS with **OpenVINO™ integration with TensorFlow**

 -	Launch the Deep Learning AMI EC2 instance Ubuntu 18.04 Version 41.0